shaik1002/biggitlabbomb/doc/user/packages/maven_repository/index.md

 This is typically a SSL certificate issue.
 To resolve:

 - Ensure your JDK trusts the GitLab server's SSL certificate.
-- If using a self-signed certificate, add it to the truststore of your JDK.
+- If using a self-signed certificate, add it to your JDK's truststore.
 - As a last resort, you can disable SSL verification in Maven settings.
 Not recommended for production.

 ### "No plugin found for prefix" pipeline errors